FMSust 2025

 Submission Guidelines

 The workshop solicits submissions for technical papers, or works in progress, reporting on novel research to be presented at the workshop (in person).
 Submitted papers must be unpublished and must not be currently under review for any other publication.
-Paper submissions must be at most 6 single-spaced US Letter (8.5"x11") pages, including figures, tables, and appendices (excluding references).
+Paper submissions must be at most 4 single-spaced US Letter (8.5"x11") pages, including figures, tables, and appendices (excluding references).
 All submissions must use the LaTeX (preferred) or Word styles found here.
-Authors must make a good faith effort to anonymize their submissions by (1) using the "anonymous" option for the class and (2) using "anonsuppress" section where appropriate.
-Papers that do not meet the size, formatting, and anonymization requirements will not be reviewed.
 Please note that ACM uses 9-pt fonts in all conference proceedings, and the style (both LaTeX and Word) implicitly define the font size to be 9-pt.
+The workshop will follow a single-blind review process.
+Authors must disclose their identities in the paper, while reviewers’ identities will remain anonymous.

 Submission link